 How to Avoid Squatters with LOWE

 Following our 5 tips above, the risk of having squatters enter your empty property can be greatly reduced.
 If you are proactive in implementing preventative measures, you can protect your property, your health, and your investment.
 At LOWE we deliver cost-effective, innovative solutions to managing vacant properties, which create social impact and support local communities.
-For more information on how to avoid squatters and the Vacant Property Services we offer, contact us today.
+For more information on how to avoid squatters and the Vacant Property Services we offer, including property guardianship and charitable occupation, contact us today.